This post may contain affiliate links. Please read my affiliate policy.

 While smoothies can help you wake up and get energized for the day, they can also help you sleep.
-This creamy dreamy bedtime smoothie recipe is full of soothing ingredients that will help prepare your body for a great night’s sleep.
+This bedtime smoothie recipe is full of soothing ingredients that will help prepare your body for a night of deep sleep.

-Ingredients for a sleep smoothie recipe, including tart cherry juice, chamomile tea, banana, almond butter, rolled oats, and spinach, arranged on a countertop.
+Ingredients for sleep smoothie including tart cherry juice, chamomile tea, banana, almond butter, oats, and spinach.

 This recipe is full of foods that promote better sleep.
 Here’s how each one can work for you when sipped in a deep-sleep smoothie:

 I created this bedtime smoothie with specific foods that help you sleep—both falling asleep and staying asleep.
 Yes, it’s legit!
+This recipe is different from my other green smoothies.
 Here’s how I’m blending it:

 1. Blend the rolled oats until finely ground in your blender.
 Making this oat flour first will help it blend into the other ingredients better and leave you with a less gritty nighttime smoothie.